Mig-uel/animated-dsa/linked-lists/README.md

 - If it is not, it sets the `tail.next` property to the new node and sets the `tail` property to the new node.

 Finally, it increments the length of the linked list and returns the linked list.

+## Linked List: Pop

+We are only going to go through the logic of the `pop` method.
+We will go through the code in the next section.

+With the `pop` method, we remove the last node in the linked list and move the `tail` pointer to the second to last node in the linked list.
+Finally, we return the removed node.

+We do have a couple of edge cases to consider:

+- If the linked list is empty, we want to return `undefined`.
+- If the linked list has only one node, we want to set the `head` and `tail` properties to `null` and return the removed node.

+To implement this, we will create two variables: `prev` and `temp`.
+The `prev` variable will point to the second to last node in the linked list and the `temp` variable will point to the last node in the linked list.
+We will then set the `prev.next` property to `null` and set the `tail` property to `prev`.
+Finally, we will return the removed node.